harshamalhotra/existingDS-gitlab/packages/gitlab-ui/README.md

 See [Updating GitLab UI Packages](doc/updating-gitlab-ui-packages.md) for information on how the `@gitlab/ui` package is kept up to date in various projects.

+To publish new versions of GitLab UI, see [publishing packages](../../doc/publishing-packages.md).

 ## Contributing guide

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to add new components and